Open FJRW Theory and Mirror Symmetry: Moduli, bundles and orientation

 {\bf Step (F):} The morphism $\overline{\mathcal{M}}_{0,k,l}^{W,\textup{labeled}}\rightarrow\overline{\mathcal{M}}_{0,k,l}^W$.
 Finally, for any smooth pre-graded $W$-spin graph $\Gamma$, let $\Gamma'$ be the graph obtained from $\Gamma$ by allowing all possible cyclic orders at open vertices, and let $\widetilde\Gamma$ be the graph obtained from $\Gamma'$ by replacing the marking functions by injective marking functions.
 Then $\oCM^W_{\widetilde\Gamma}$ is the product of moduli spaces of the form $\oCM_{0,k,l}^{W,\text{labeled}}$.
 Finally, the moduli space $\oCM_\Gamma^W$ is isomorphic to the union of those connected components of $\oCM_{\widetilde{\Gamma}}^W/\text{Aut}(\Gamma')$ whose boundary cyclic orders correspond to those in $\Gamma$.
 The universal bundles and gradings are defined by pulling back from $\oCM_{\widetilde{\Gamma}}^W/\text{Aut}(\Gamma')$. \end{proof}

 \begin{rmk} Henceforth, we usually denote a pre-graded or graded $W$-spin disk simply by $\Sigma$, meaning the preferred half along with the spin structure and marked points, suppressing most of the notation.
-We will write $\Sigma\in\M_{0,k,l}^{W}$ for the isomorphism class of $\Sigma$ represents in $\M_{0,k,l}^{W}$. \end{rmk}
+We will write $\Sigma\in\M_{0,k,l}^{W}$ for the point $\Sigma$ represents in $\M_{0,k,l}^{W}$. \end{rmk}